 - work to involve our users in developing our service

-- monitor our performance using the data we collect, feedback and evaluation surveys
+- monitor our performance using the data we collect; we will include feedback and evaluation from surveys

 - act on the feedback we receive

-- make use of clear procedures, which are regularly reviewed, to help ensure everyone receives a good service.
+- use clear procedures, which are regularly reviewed, to help ensure everyone receives an excellent service.

 Mencap is committed to providing a high quality service to all our clients and service users.